cloudycsorg/cloudycs-repo-manager/REPOSITORY_CREATION_SETUP.md

 2. Install it on your account/organization
 3. Select repositories or "All repositories"

-#### Step 4: Add App Secrets to Repository
+#### Step 4: Add App Secrets to Organization

-1. Go to your repository → Settings → Secrets and variables → Actions
+1. Go to your organization → Settings → Secrets and variables → Actions
-2. Add these secrets:
+2. Add these organization secrets:
-   - `APP_ID`: Your GitHub App ID (found in app settings)
+   - `ORG_APP_ID`: Your GitHub App ID (found in app settings)
-   - `APP_PRIVATE_KEY`: Contents of the `.pem` file
+   - `ORG_PRIVATE_KEY`: Contents of the `.pem` file

+**Note:** Organization secrets are shared across all repositories in the organization, making them ideal for GitHub App authentication.

 #### Step 5: Update Workflows

 The workflows are already configured to use GitHub App authentication.
-They will automatically use the app token when `APP_ID` and `APP_PRIVATE_KEY` are available.
+They will automatically use the app token when `ORG_APP_ID` and `ORG_PRIVATE_KEY` are available.

 ### Option 2: Personal Access Token (Simple Setup)